Differential transcendence of Bell numbers and relatives: a Galois theoretic approach: Differential transcendence via Galois theory

 \begin{theorem}[{\cite[Thm.~1.13 and Cor.~1.18]{vdPutSingerDifference}}] The morphism $G\to \GL_\nu(C)$, $\varphi\mapsto Y^{-1}\varphi(Y)$, represents $G$ as the group of the $C$-points of a linear algebraic subgroup of $\GL_\nu(C)$.
 Moreover, the dimension of $G$ over~$C$ as an algebraic variety is equal to the transcendence degree of $R$ over $\K$, i.e., $\trdeg_\K R=\dim_C G$. \end{theorem}

+\begin{exa} We consider an equation of the form $\tau(y)=ay$, as in Example~\ref{exa:rank1-homogeneous}.
+Its Galois group $G$ is represented through its action on a solution $z\in R$.
+Since any element $\varphi$ of $G$ must send $z$ to another solution of $\tau(y)=ay$, we have $\varphi(z)=c_\varphi z$, for some $c_\varphi\in C$. {As noticed in Example~\ref{exa:rank1-homogeneous}, $R=\K[z,z^{-1}]$, hence $z$ is invertible in $R$, which forces $c_\varphi$ to be non-zero.} Therefore $G$ is an algebraic subgroup of the multiplicative group $C^*$ of the field $C$.
+The solution $z$ is transcendental over $\K$ if and only if $G=C^*$.
+Since the only proper algebraic subgroups of $C^*$ are the groups of roots of unity, $z$ is algebraic over $\K$ if and only if $G$ is a group of roots of unity, i.e., if and only if there exists a positive integer $N$ such that $c_\varphi^N=1$, for any $\varphi\in G$.
+Therefore, for any $\varphi\in G$, we have $\varphi(z^N)=c_\varphi^Nz^N=z^N$.
+As we will see in Theorem~\ref{thm:Galois-correspondence}, the Galois correspondence implies that $z^N\in \K$.

+{For further reference, we point out the following fact.
+As explained in Remark~\ref{rmk:PVring}, the Picard-Vessiot ring $R$ is a quotient of a polynomial ring $\K[X,X^{-1}]$ by an ideal invariant under the action of $\tau$.
+If $z$ is transcendental over $\K$, such an ideal is necessarily $0$ and $R$ is a domain.} \end{exa}

 \begin{exa} Let us go back to Example \ref{exa:rank1inhomogeneous}.
 We consider the associated Galois group $G$ over~$C$.
 Any $\varphi\in G$ must map a matrix of solutions of the functional equation into another matrix of solutions, therefore there exist $c_\varphi,d_\varphi\in C$ such that $\varphi(z)=c_\varphi z$ and $\varphi(w)=w+d_\varphi z$.
 In other words, we must have: $\varphi = $.
-Therefore, $G$ is a subgroup of $\wtilde G:=\l\{ :c,d\in C, c\neq 0\r\}\subset\GL_2(C)$.
+Therefore, $G$ is a subgroup of $\wtilde G\coloneqq \l\{ :c,d\in C, c\neq 0\r\}\subset\GL_2(C)$.
 According to whether $z$ and $w$ are algebraically dependent or not, either $G$ will be a proper linear algebraic subgroup of~$\wtilde G$, or $G=\wtilde G$. \end{exa}

 \paragraph*{The total Picard-Vessiot ring} We have seen in Remark \ref{rmk:PVring} that $R$ is not a domain, therefore we cannot consider its field of fractions.
-However, it is a direct sum of domains, so that we can consider its ring~$\L$ of total fractions, which is the direct sum of the fields of fractions $\L_i$ of the $R_i$'s.
+However, it is a direct sum of domains $R_i$ {and} we can consider its ring~$\L$ of total fractions, which is the direct sum of the fields of fractions $\L_i$ of the $R_i$'s.
 This means that $\L=\L_1\oplus\dots\oplus \L_r$, where, for any $i=1,\dots,r$, $\L_i$ is a field and $\tau^r$ induces an automorphism of $\L_i$.
-Moreover, there exists a permutation $\sg$ of $\{1,\dots,r\}$ such that $\tau(\L_i)=\L_{\sg(i)}$.
+Moreover, $\tau$ acts transitively on the $\L_i$'s, i.e., $\tau(\L_i)=\L_{i+1}$, with the same notation as in Remark~\ref{rmk:PVring}.
 We will call $\L$ the total Picard-Vessiot ring of $\tau(\vec{y})=A\vec{y}$.

 The action of the Galois group $\Aut^\tau(R/\K)$ naturally extends from $R$ to $\L$.
 See \cite[\S1.3]{vdPutSingerDifference} for details.
 For further reference, we recall the following characterization of total Picard-Vessiot rings.